julien-sobczak/blog/_drafts/2016-10-06-the-power-of-habit.md

   goodreads: 'https://www.goodreads.com/book/show/12609433-the-power-of-habit'
 ---

 Kent Beck, world-renowned programmer once wrote, "I'm not a great programmer; I'm just a good programmer with great habit."
-But everyone knows by experience that it is so harder to adopt new habits and even more difficult to get rid of bad ones.
+But everyone knows by experience that it is so hard to adopt new habits and even more difficult to get rid of bad ones.

 Charles Duhigg, through fascinating real stories, convinces us that changing habits is possible.
 But as giving up cigarettes is different from how you prioritize tasks at work, *The Power of Habit* does not try to deliver the secret formula for quickly changing any habit.
 There isn't one formula.
 There are thousands.
 So, this book delivers a framework for understanding how habits work and a guide to experimenting with how they might change.